Catharine Newsome Jewell: Career

+The Musical Courier reported in 1908 that Jewell had left Paris for Florence, where she was expected to stay for a long period.
+In Italy, she did a great deal of charity work on behalf of children and orphans who were victims of World War I; she was decorated on several occasions by the Italian government for her efforts in this and similar causes, and for distinguished service in the Italian Red Cross.

-In 1921, she opened a studio in Kansas City, Kansas, and later in the decade, served as professor of voice in Converse College, Spartanburg, South Carolina.
-Jewell returned to New York City in January 1925 to sing at the Town Hall for the benefit of a fresh-air home at Sestola, Italy, for children from Bologna, Padua, and Parma.
-The New York Times review regarding that performance mentioned that, "Jewell's singing, despite nervous uncertainties of pitch, was marked by refinement and mature sympathy".
-In the following year, a review in the February issue of Musical Advance stated that "...
-Jewell has a voice of good texture that suffers from faulty breathing, capricious pitch, and a poor sense of rhythm."
+After the war, she returned to the U.S. and in 1921, she opened a studio in Kansas City, Kansas.
+Later in the decade, Jewell served as professor of voice at Converse College, Spartanburg, South Carolina.
+She returned to New York City in January 1925 to sing at the Town Hall for the benefit of a fresh-air home at Sestola, Italy, for children from Bologna, Padua, and Parma.
+The New York Times reviewed that performance.

+"Jewell's singing, despite nervous uncertainties of pitch, was marked by refinement and mature sympathy".

+In the following year, a review of Jeewll appeared in the February issue of Musical Advance.

+"Jewell has a voice of good texture that suffers from faulty breathing, capricious pitch, and a poor sense of rhythm."

 By 1928, Jewell had removed to Los Angeles, where she was affiliated with the Motion Picture Extra Girls' Frolic.
 She lived in the Waldorf Hotel in Venice, California; her studio was located in the Beaux Arts Building, Los Angeles.
-Having spent twenty years in the musical life of Europe as student and a prima donna, she was equipped to give pupils the discipline and schooling obtained by study with European masters.
-She was an authority and devotee of bel canto.
+Having spent twenty years in the musical life of Europe as student and a prima donna, and being an authority and devotee of bel canto, she was equipped to give pupils the discipline and schooling obtained by study with European masters.

-Jewell did a great deal of charity work in Italy on behalf of children and orphans who were victims of World War II; she was decorated on several occasions by the Italian government for her efforts in this and similar causes, and for distinguished service in the Italian Red Cross.

 Death

-Jewell died in Venice on July 16, 1936, a victim of a car accident.
+Jewell died in Venice, California on July 16, 1936, a victim of a car accident.